 - Transfer a completed MnTC, AA, BS, or BA degree from a regionally-accredited institution, OR complete the BSU liberal education requirements prior to DLiTE acceptance.

 - Preferred cumulative Grade Point Average (GPA) of 2.5 or higher*

 - Submit a 500-word essay titled “Why Teach?” in APA format with the proper citation of at least one source.

-- Submit a professional recommendation from an individual who can speak to your interaction with children, or who can speak to your experience in education, training, mentoring
+- Submit a professional recommendation from an individual who can speak to your interaction with children, or who can speak to your experience in education, training, or mentoring.

 - Submit your signed/completed DLiTE-Mentor-Application.

 The application steps are outlined in more detail in the APPLICATION PROCESS.

 *Applicants with a GPA lower than 2.5 will be considered.
 Please submit your essay and professional recommendation for full consideration to the program.

-** To comply with licensure requirements, all ED courses must be taken at Bemidji State University.**
+** To comply with Minnesota teacher licensure requirements, all ED courses must be taken at Bemidji State University.**